opencollective/opencollective/SECURITY.md

 - Mail: security@opencollective.com
 - Preferred languages: English
 - If your issue is critical, you can use the PGP key below to encrypt your message
+- Do to the rise of SPAM AI-generated reports, you MUST include the following sentence in your message:

+> I have read and accepted the Security Policy of Open Collective.

+Non-compliant reports will be ignored.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----